 Size of ESA

-Remember how we mentioned that an emotional support pet can be any type of animal?
+Remember how we mentioned that an ESA could be any animal?
 Well, that includes peacocks, llamas, and in some cases, horses.
-If you have a larger support pet and are trying to move into a small accommodation, your landlord may reject your support animal.
-If your support animal is too large for your accommodation, this can result in higher maintenance costs for both the service animal and the landlord.
-For example, if your emotional support pet is a horse and you are trying to move into a studio apartment, your landlord will most likely reject your ESA.
+If you have a giant support pet and are trying to move into a small accommodation, your landlord may reject your support animal.
+If your support animal is too large for your accommodation, this can result in higher maintenance costs for both the service dog and the landlord.

-If your landlord rejects your emotional support pet, it will likely be because of one of the reasons stated above.
-If you feel that your landlord is simply rejecting your support animal because they have a no pet policy or for another reason that doesn't make sense, reach out to the company that gave you your official ESA letter.
-Depending on which company you use to help you get your ESA letter, they may have a process to help people handle situations like this.
+If your landlord rejects your ESA, it will likely be because of one of the reasons stated above.
+If you feel your landlord is simply rejecting your assistance animal because they have a no pet policy or for another reason that doesn't make sense, reach out to the company that gave you your official ESA letter.

 How to Get an ESA Letter for Housing with Pettable

-If you are looking to move into a new accommodation with a support animal, one of the best ways to ensure the process runs as smoothly as possible is to obtain a legitimate ESA Letter that you can trust.
-If you aren't already seeing an LMHP, Pettable is one of the top-rated online services that can provide you with a valid ESA Letter that is fully compliant with federal law and state laws.
-Pettable can help you get a legitimate letter.
-Pettable can help connect you with a licensed mental health professional that will help make sure you get reasonable accommodations.
+Suppose you are looking to move into a new accommodation with a support animal.
+In that case, one of the best ways to ensure the process runs as smoothly as possible is to obtain a legitimate ESA Letter that you can trust.
+If you aren't already seeing an LMHP, Pettable is one of the top-rated online services that can provide you with a valid ESA Letter that fully complies with federal law and state laws.

 Founded by mental health and animal experts, this premier service has already changed the lives of 10,000 individuals this year with its wide-ranging network of mental health professionals.
 Here's what the process of obtaining an ESA Letter for Housing through Pettable looks like.

 First things first: clients will complete a 3-minute pre-screening test to confirm that they are eligible to move forward to the next step in the process.
-The quiz will ask you to provide basic and logistical information such as if you already have a pet, how many pets do you have, etc. The best part?
-The screening is completely free, which is not something that all online ESA services offer.
+The quiz will ask you to provide primary and logistical information such as if you already have a pet, how many pets you have, etc.

-After completing this initial assessment, Pettable will put together a unique profile for you that will help the site match you with a mental health professional.
+After completing this initial assessment, Pettable will create a unique profile to help the site match you with a mental health professional.

 Consult with an LMHP

 When you are ready to book your consultation, you will be asked to pay an affordable fee online.
 Then, Pettable will use the information you provided in your assessment to match you with a suitable LMHP from your state.
-One of the best parts about Pettable is every mental health professional in its network is not only properly licensed, but is also an expert in emotional support animals.
-This cannot be said of all therapists in the mental health professional community.
+One of the best parts about Pettable is every mental health professional in its network is not only properly licensed but is also an expert in ESAs.

-Your consultation will give the LMHP that you matched with all of the information that they need to write you a valid ESA Letter.
+Your consultation will give the LMHP that you matched all the information they need to write you a valid ESA Letter.

 Receive Your Letter

-Once you complete your consultation, and your LMHP has determined that a support pet is a necessary part of your care, they will write a personalized and legally compliant ESA Letter.
-An official letter will show your need for your support pet, whether you are coping with post traumatic stress disorder, anxiety, depression, or a number of other mental health conditions.
+Once you complete your consultation and your LMHP has determined that a support pet is necessary for your care, they will write a personalized and legally compliant ESA Letter.
+An official letter will show your need for your support pet, whether you are coping with post-traumatic stress disorder, anxiety, depression, or other mental or emotional health conditions.

-Pettable understands the urgency surrounding ESA Letters, therefore, if you choose to opt for its services, you will receive your ESA Letter within 24 hours of your LMHP consultation.
-If your LMHP ultimately decides that an ESA is not necessary for your mental or emotional disability, then Pettable will provide you with a full refund.
+Pettable understands the urgency surrounding ESA Letters; therefore, if you choose to opt for its services, you will receive your ESA Letter within 24 hours of your LMHP consultation.
+If your LMHP ultimately decides that an ESA is unnecessary for your mental or emotional disability, Pettable will provide you with a full refund.